Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-Hence, the stochastic response of the neuron is characterized by two parameters, the offset $I_0$ and the slope $\beta$ of the sigmoid.
+Hence, the neuron's stochastic response is characterized by two parameters, the offset $I_0$ and the slope $\beta$ of the sigmoid.
 Both of these depend on the background activity.
 The response function can be intuitively understood as the area under the free membrane potential distribution that lies above the firing threshold.
-Thus, its shape is similar to the integral of $\dist(\ufree)$, its offset $I_0$ has a similar linear dependence on $\muu$ and its slope parameter $\beta$ will decrease for increasing $\sigmau$.
-Their exact dependence on the background rates is shown in \cref{fig:response-function}d and e.
-In particular, the relationship between the slope of the response function and the standard deviation of the free membrane potential distribution is well-approximated by a linear function, which allows us, in turn, to establish the relationship between the slope parameter $\beta$ and the total (i.e., summing over all background presynaptic partners) excitatory and inhibitory background firing rates $\re$ and $\ri$ using \cref{eq:membrane-var}:
+Thus, its shape is similar to the integral of $\dist(\ufree)$, its offset $I_0$ has a similar linear dependence on $\muu$, and its slope parameter $\beta$ will decrease for increasing $\sigmau$.
+Their exact dependence on the background rates is shown in \cref{fig:response-function}d and \labelcref{fig:response-function}e.
+In particular, the relationship between the slope of the response function and the standard deviation of the free membrane potential distribution is well-approximated by a linear function, which allows us, in turn, to establish the relationship between the slope parameter $\beta$ and the total (i.e., summing over all background presynaptic partners) excitatory and inhibitory background firing rates $\re$ and $\ri$ and the corresponding weights $\we$ and $\wi$ using \cref{eq:membrane-var}:

-Below, we show how this relationship also describes the ensemble temperature of a spiking network.
+To summarize, we have established how the stochastic response of individual LIF neurons depends on the level of background input.
+In particular, the background input determines the slope $\beta$ of the (logistic) neuronal response function.